 The United States of America: The search for a national coat of arms

 The coat of arms of the United States of America, the shield found on the breast of the bald eagle on the Great Seal on the reverse of the $1 bill, was only one of a number of designs suggested by different committees and individuals as the young nation searched for a national emblem.
-This presentation looks at the history of those committees and the evolution of their designs into what finally became the coat of arms of the nation.
-Also presented are some of the uses the national coat of arms is put to today, as well as some of those government entities which incorporate or use in modified form the U.S. arms in their own heraldic emblems.
+This presentation looks at the history of those committees and the evolution of their designs into what finally became the coat of arms of the new nation.
+Also presented are some of the uses to which the national coat of arms is put today, as well as some of those government entities which incorporate or use in modified form the U.S. arms in their own heraldic emblems.

 The Gore Roll: A colonial American roll of arms